pfunks/TCTest/test_faq.md

 You can promote your own posts, or posts that you like from from your friends or other users.

+## How do I promote a post?

+At the bottom of each post is a button to "Promote".
+After clicking the button, type he number of Steem Dollars you want to send and click “PROMOTE”.
+The operation will require your Active or Owner key.

+This action cannot be undone!

 # Comments

 ## How often can I comment?